giovannidiana/COVID-19/index.md

 </figure>

 ## Inference on the SIR model
-In this section we introduce a more detailed model to take into account the individuals who recovered from the COVID-19 infection.
+In this section we introduce the SIR model to describe susceptible, infected and recovered individuals in a population.
+The intervention is accounted in two ways, first by reducing the infection rate $\beta$, and second by increasing the recovery rate $\gamma$.
+The first effect is due to restriction in social activity, reducing the probability of being infected, the second is due to the treatment of patients in hospitals which might improve over time.
-The model is characterized by the following dynamical equations
+The model is characterized by the following population dynamics

 $$
 \begin{align*}